Scarabaeus1031/NEXAH/ARCHITECTURE/SYSTEM_STATE.md

 NEXAH demonstrates:

-> **complex systems can be reconstructed as structured fields
+> complex systems can be reconstructed as structured fields
-> with constrained navigation and controllable transitions**
+> with constrained navigation and stable convergence

 ---